vtex-apps/challenge-tp-condition/docs/README.md

 # Challenge Trade Policy Condition

-Used in B2B environments, the Challenge block is a non-rendered block responsible for seeing if a user is allowed to access the store's content.
+Used in B2B environments, the Challenge block is a non-rendered block responsible for checking if a user is allowed to access the store's content.

 This check is made according to the Condition Rule specified in the Trade Policy configuration, one of the steps needed to [**configure a B2B environment in VTEX IO**](https://vtex.io/docs/recipes/store/configuring-a-b2b-environment).